When Marriage Doesn’t Break — It Simply Becomes Expected

 Repeat.

-There is comfort in familiarity, but familiarity without intention slowly turns into distance.
+But familiarity without intention slowly turns into distance.

-The relationship doesn’t collapse — it settles.
+The marriage doesn’t collapse — it settles.

 Into mundanity.